-Under some circumstances, you can dry cellulose loose-fill insulation and fiberglass batts.
-For example, if you're trying to dry out fiberglass batts, you'll achieve the best results by aiming fans at the wet insulation.
-It's also a good idea to keep dehumidifiers running in the affected area, like your attic or crawlspace, for example.
+Under some circumstances, you can dry cellulose, loose-fill insulation, and fiberglass batts.
+For example, if you’re trying to dry out fiberglass batts, you’ll achieve the best results by aiming fans at the wet insulation.
+It’s also a good idea to keep dehumidifiers running in the affected area, like your attic or crawlspace.

 If you have cellulose loose-fill insulation, that’s typically comprised of very absorbent pulverized paper.
 That means the insulation inside your walls or in your attic can retain moisture for extended timeframes.
 Unfortunately, that also means this insulation type typically resists drying methods.
 Unless it’s a small area, the recommended mitigation is removing and replacing this insulation type.

 Can you determine approximately when the leak occurred?
-If you can't make this determination, then the recommendation is to replace the insulation wherever you feel or see evidence of moisture.
-If you find the water leak immediately, then you have 48 hours to mitigate the situation.
-Otherwise, it won't be easy to control or prevent mold or mildew growth.
-You'll find this is especially true if you have fiberglass batting.
+If you can’t make this determination, the recommendation is to replace the insulation wherever you feel or see evidence of moisture.
+If you find the water leak immediately, you have 48 hours to mitigate the situation.
+Otherwise, controlling or preventing mold or mildew growth won’t be easy.
+You’ll find this is especially true if you have fiberglass batting.

 Your attic or basement aren’t the only areas where water leaks can occur.
 Holes in siding or other damage can cause water leaks to occur inside your home’s wall cavities.

 The only way to dry out wet insulation inside wall cavities is to open up the wall.
-Then, using special drying equipment, you'll need to inject dry air directly into the wall's cavities.
-Remember that when you have wet insulation, the wooden structure surrounding it will also be wet.
+Then, you’ll need to inject dry air directly into the wall’s cavities using special drying equipment.
+Remember that the wooden structure surrounding it will also be wet when you have wet insulation.
 So, to prevent mold and mildew growth, this is the recommended mitigation.

 You can take several steps to prevent wet insulation from happening again after drying out or replacing sections.
 Those include: